aabbtree77/schatzhauser/README.md

 - A long time Go proponent Anthony GG uses [Remix with Supabase](https://www.youtube.com/watch?v=rlJx5f5OlYA&t=791s) in his latest projects.
 Go is still somewhere on the server side, but not with DB and VPS all the way, and no PocketBase either.
 When it comes to grinding for money, no time for ideals.

 - Ultimately, the goal is to build useful no nonsense services, like eBay, [vinted.lt](https://www.vinted.lt/), [barbora.lt](https://barbora.lt/)...
-They have a purpose.

 - Js/Ts apps slowly leak memory, see [this case by Web Dev Cody](https://youtu.be/gNDBwxeBrF4?t=176), but nobody cares.

 - Even Rob Pike does ["Java design patterns"](https://commandcenter.blogspot.com/2014/01/self-referential-functions-and-design.html) at times, but he does have [better stuff](https://www.youtube.com/watch?v=oV9rvDllKEg&t=327s).

-- Go lacks succinctness.
-I wanted to use config.go file for the user parameter setup directly, without any configuration file formats.
-Yet \*.toml with a parser is more ergonomic than dealing with Go's struct literals.